wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 Second, the dictionary is only sampled from a single application's memory image, while in reality, the values will be a mixture from different applications running on the same machine.
 The dictionary, however, is not context sensitive, and cannot adapt to multiple contexts running in the system.
+Lastly, many applications exhibit phased behavior.
+Values samples from one phase, despite being representative for that phase, may not be representative for other phases.
+This behavior can render the dictionary entries mostly useless and largely invalidate the statically generated dictionary.